outreachy/website/docs/intern-agreement.md

 **Termination.**

-The internship will take place between May 20, 2019 and August 20, 2019.
+The internship will take place between December 3, 2019 and March 3, 2020.
 In exceptional situations, your internship can be extended for up to five weeks, provided that both you and your Volunteer Mentor send a written request for an extension specifying a new end date to the Outreachy Project's leadership